 PROGRAMMING: AN OVERVIEW

-Camp Canyon aims to expose the children to the widest array of activities, trips, and educational programs.
+Camp Canyon aims to expose campers to the widest array of activities, trips and educational programs.
 The daily schedule includes a mixture of sports, swimming, educational activities, drama, baking and creative crafts.
 All activities are carefully chosen to instill a spirit of sportsmanship, self-confidence, leadership and creativity.
-A week generally includes two swim days and three trip days.
+A week of Adventure Division generally includes two swim days and three trip days.

 VALUES & JEWISH ENRICHMENT